 Therefore if you are attempting to get your fermenting beer down to freezing, we suggest using a thermowell as close to the rod as possible, or simply setting your Immersion to cool to just 37°.
 If you suspect ice has formed on your rod, we recommend unplugging your unit for at least 30 minutes.
 This will cause the rod to warm slightly and melt the ice around it.

 If your unit cannot proceed past a certain temperature, try the following:

 - Make sure your Immersion is in a well ventilated room.
-The head unit exhausts temperatures in excess of 90º F while cooling and if those warm temperatures get trapped in a closet or area where air does not easily exhaust (like a closet), they can increase the local temperature and greatly diminish cooling performance.
+The head unit exhausts temperatures in excess of 90º F while cooling and if that warm air gets trapped in an area where air does not easily exhaust (like a closet), it can increase the local temperature and greatly diminish cooling performance.

 - Monitor the swings in ambient temperature in the room that you are fermenting in.
 If your ambient temperature swings higher during the day and lower at night, the speed of cooling can be degraded.
 An average of the high and low ambient should be used to assess expectations of maximum temperature delta over ambient.

 - Take an internal temperature reading of the beer.
 Some fermenters are better insulators than others and the internal temperature may be slightly lower than the temperature being reported between the jacket and the fermenter’s wall.
 If you find this is the case, installation of a thermowell will yield more accurate readings.
 Be careful however of thermowell placement.
 Many stanard thermowells are lower than the recommended placement for accurate Immersion Pro temperature measurement.

 - Put the jacketed fermenter on top of a towel or blanket.
 Cement and tile floors can transfer heat into the fermenter and placing a layer between the floor and the fermenter can prevent this heat transfer from occurring.
 Carpet and wood are generally better insulators and don’t normally require additional insulation.